Hovea

 Madsen

-Notes: This weapon became quietly, after the 1945 introduction of its first version, one of the most common submachineguns in the world, used in over half a dozen variants by about 20 African, South American, and Southeast Asian countries.
 The Danish variants include the M/45, one of the last wooden-stocked submachineguns to be built in large numbers; it had a tendency for barrel overheating and weakening, and was sold only in small numbers to some Central American countries.
 The M/46 is completely redesigned for ease of operation and strength; it has an unusual safety that requires grip safeties on both the pistol grip and magazine well to be grasped.
-It also has a cocking lever hat is difficult to use.
+(M/50s used by the CIA in Vietnam and other places usually had the magazine well safety disabled and removed, allowing for one-hand firing if necessary.)
+It also has a cocking lever that is difficult to use.
+From the M/46 forward, the wooden stock was replaced by a tubular side-folding stock; this stock will fold accidentally if care isn’t taken to ensure that the stock retaining bolts are fully tightened.
 It was replaced by the M/50 and M/53; they use a knob on the cocking lever that makes it far easier than putting one’s finger in a hole to cock the weapon.
 The M/53 is the same, but uses curved magazines for a more reliable feed.
 (M/50 magazines will fit into an M/53, but M/53 magazines will not fit into an M/50.)
-Later, the design was sold to INA of Brazil, and that’s where the design really took off in popularity.
-(See Brazilian Submachineguns.)
+One good design feature is noticed during field cleaning and stripping; the barrel nut is removed, and then the upper receiver simply hinges back, exposing the interior and working parts for cleaning in place or stripping.
+Few parts actually need to be removed for cleaning by the average user.
+All Madsen submachineguns used a 7.87-inch barrel except the M/45, which was equipped with a 12.4-inch barrel.
+M/50s and M/53s were sometimes found with a threaded barrel for use with a silencer.
+For the most part, sights consist of a crude rear aperture and front low blade; a very few have an adjustable iris on the rear sight.
+Cyclic rate of fire for the M/45 is 850 rpm; squeezing off short bursts and even single shots is possible with practice.
+The cyclic rate for the M/46 is 480 rpm, and for the M/50 and M/53 550 rpm, making the squeezing off of single shots and short burst quite easy.

 Weapon